The Ren & Stimpy Show: Legacy and influence

-Revivals/Reboots
+Revivals

-Adult Party Cartoon (2003)
+Spike TV spinoff

-In 2003, Kricfalusi headed the relaunch of the series as Ren & Stimpy "Adult Party Cartoon".
-The new version was aired during a late night programming block on Spike TV and was rated TV-MA.
-The series explores more adult themes, including an explicitly homosexual relationship between the main characters, strong profanity, graphic violence, and female nudity.
+In 2003, a reboot of the series helmed by John Kricfalusi, titled Ren & Stimpy "Adult Party Cartoon", was launched on a late night programming block on Spike TV and was rated TV-MA.
+The new series is more adult-oriented than the original, and features an explicitly homosexual relationship between the main characters, strong profanity, graphic violence and nudity.

-Billy West declined to participate in the show, saying that the show "wasn't funny" and that joining it would have damaged his career.
-Eric Bauza voiced Stimpy, while Kricfalusi reprised the roles of Ren and Mr. Horse.
-The show began with the "banned" Nickelodeon episode "Man's Best Friend" before debuting new episodes.
-Fans and critics alike were unsettled by the show from the first episode, which featured the consumption of bodily fluids such as nasal mucus, saliva, and vomit.
-Like the original series, Kricfalusi showed apparent disregard for meeting production deadlines, with only three of the ordered nine episodes being completed on time.
-After three episodes, Spike's entire animation block was removed from its programming schedule.
-Three more episodes, already in production by the time the series was cancelled, were subsequently completed and released directly to DVD in 2006.
+Billy West declined to participate in Adult Party Cartoon, feeling it would affect his career.
+Eric Bauza subsequently replaced West as the voice of Stimpy in the series, while Kricfalusi reprised his roles as both Ren and Mr. Horse.
+The series premiered with the banned Nickelodeon episode "Man's Best Friend", before debuting new episodes thereafter.
+Much like the original series, Kricfalusi showed apparent disregard for meeting production deadlines, with only three out of the ordered nine episodes being completed on time.
+After the first three episodes aired, Spike's entire animation block was removed from its programming schedule.
+However, three more episodes, already in production and completed by the time Adult Party Cartoon was canceled, were subsequently released three years later in 2006 on the Ren & Stimpy: The Lost Episodes DVD.

-Cancelled revival attempt
+Canceled Nickelodeon-related projects

-In February 2016, Deadline.com reported that Ren & Stimpy was scheduled to appear in an upcoming Nicktoons film reboot.
-Three months later, Variety reported that Nickelodeon was in negotiations with Kricfalusi about a revival of the characters.
-Bob Camp and William Wray stated in an April 2016 panel discussion that Kricfalusi was developing a Ren & Stimpy short that would screen along with the third SpongeBob SquarePants film.
-They later said that they were "not invited to that party" and would not be involved with the production.
-However, Kricfalusi denied on Twitter that he was making such a cartoon.
-An animatic of a short that was to act as promotion for The SpongeBob Movie: Sponge Out of Water was released as an Easter egg on the Cans Without Labels DVD in May 2019.
+In February 2016, Deadline Hollywood reported that characters from Ren & Stimpy were scheduled to appear in a scrapped Nicktoons feature-length film.
+Three months later, Variety reported that Nickelodeon was in negotiations with Kricfalusi about another revival of the characters.
+Bob Camp and William Wray revealed in an April 2016 panel discussion that Kricfalusi was developing a new Ren & Stimpy short that would be shown in theaters with the third SpongeBob SquarePants film, but stated that they were "not invited to that party" and would not be involved with the short's production.
+However, Kricfalusi later denied making such a cartoon on Twitter.
+Despite this, an animatic of the short that was originally made as a promotion for The SpongeBob Movie: Sponge Out of Water before being cancelled was released as a bonus feature on the Cans Without Labels DVD in May 2019.